Reb-jon/Applying-Data-Science/README.md

-Credit Scoring with Machine Learning
+Credit Scoring with Machine Learning:
 A modular framework for consumer default prediction using LendingClub, macroeconomic, and environmental data.

 Overview